burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 This is also one of the drawbacks.
 It makes it harder for organizations to standardize on JavaScript because they have to invent their own patterns.

-Strongly typed languages OO languages, by contrast, have a genuinely accepted set of patterns as laid out by books such as those laid out in the book "Design Patterns" by the notorious Gang of Four.
+Strongly typed OO languages, by contrast, have a genuinely accepted set of patterns as laid out by books such as those laid out in the book "Design Patterns" by the notorious Gang of Four.
 By the way, one of those authors, Erich Gamma is the man behind VS Code.
 So these folks know what they are doing.

 ## Better Tooling